themysticsavages/cloudbot-discord/readme.md

 ```

 ```
-- asciitext : A small Python script which converts text to ASCII and back.
+- asciitext : A small Python script which converts text to ASCII and back - c.translate
 ```

 ```
-- weather : A small API dependent addon which gets the weather from OpenWeatherMap
+- weather : A small API dependent addon which gets the weather forecast for an area from OpenWeatherMap - c.weather
 ```

 *Note: You need an API key to use the weather command when self-hosting the bot.
 Set one up [here](https://openweathermap.org/)*